 Benefits include: At the global level, Executive members are offered exclusive access to a distance-learning program that takes the form of webinars designed expressly for high-level executives.
 Local chapters hold exclusive executive programming.
 Members may vote in chapter elections and can hold chapter board positions.

 Benefits include: Discounted registration fees to The WICT Network's virtual and in-person programs.
 Value-added free webinars, mid-level programs and targeted messaging geared toward your career level, and more.
 At the local level, these members may vote in chapter elections and can hold chapter board positions.

 Members occupy non-salaried (hourly) positions with no supervisory or direct budgetary responsibilities and less than two years’ experience in any facet of the cable telecommunications industry.
 After two years at this level, Entry level members will automatically be upgraded to Regular level.

 Benefits include: Value-added free webinars, entry-level programs and targeted messaging geared toward your career level.
 At the local level, these members are not eligible to vote in chapter elections and cannot serve on the chapter board.

 Members are full-time students currently earning 6 credit hours at graduate level or 12 credit hours at undergraduate level.
 Students are required to provide current proof of enrollment along with expected year of graduation.
 Student membership can be renewed for a maximum of 4 years at this level.
-After 4 years, students are automatically upgraded to Entry level.

 Benefits include: The same benefits as Entry level members, with the added value of opportunities to network and build relationships for future opportunities, student mentoring programs through local chapters, and more.
 Student members are not eligible to vote in chapter elections and cannot serve on the chapter board.